amperity/amperity-docs/amperity_modals/source/destination-s3.rst

 ..
 TODO: This destination has the following requirements.

 #.
-An Amazon S3 bucket that is already configured to use credentials or cross-account role assumption.
+The name of the |destination-name| bucket to which Amperity will send data.
 #.
-The name of the S3 bucket to which Amperity will send data.
-#.
-The Amazon S3 prefix for the location in the Amazon S3 bucket to which Amperity will send data.
+The |destination-name| prefix for the bucket.
 #.
 The public key to use when Amperity is configured to send files to the bucket using Pretty Good Privacy (PGP) encryption.